prince-chrismc/Enterprise-WebApp/README.md

 Christopher McArthur | `40004257`

 ## Modules
-- GameSearcher: Main project simple user login to access database...
-Part1
+- GameSearcher: Main project simple user login to access database of games (Part1)

 ## System Requirements
-This is a using Netbeans JavaEE running an Apache Tomcat 8.0.27 web server
+This is a using Netbeans JavaEE running an Apache Tomcat 8.0.27 web server with a MySQL Server running at localhost.

 ## Attributions
 - [Java MVC Web App](http://forum.codecall.net/topic/72183-mvc-application-in-java/)